mgamarra/desafio/challenge-api/README.md

 This is a multi-module Spring Boot + React + Undertow Maven project.

-1. `backend`: This contains Java code of the application, `core` module containing business rules, etc, that's used by `batch` and `rest` backend modules;
+1. `backend`: This contains Java code of the application, `core` module containing business rules, etc, that's used by `rest` backend modules;
 3.  `_docs`: This contains documents about the project
 4.  `_db`: This contains initial data to init the devel db, dockerized